jveilleux/FarmFreshWeb/customer-faqs.md

 #### What are order cycles?

-Order cycles are a way for farmers markets to organize orders based on when they are open and able to deliver.
+Order cycles are a way for farmers and farmers markets to organize orders based on when they are open and able to deliver.

-The order cycle starts with the day and time the market is available to accept orders.
+The order cycle starts with the day and time the farmer/market is available to accept orders.
 It closes in time for farmers to pack and have ready the orders that were placed.
 Then the process repeats itself.
 Most order cycles will be one week, to match the week before market day, when the market is open.
 For customers, this means that you can place your order as early as a week before the day the market is opened, and usually, as late as the day before.

 If you see that a market is closed, just return when the next order cycle opens.
 Usually, this will take less than a day.

 #### How are orders delivered?

-All markets on FarmFreshWeb.com are set up for pickup by the customer, at the farmers market, on market day.
+All markets on FarmFreshWeb.com are set up for pickup by the customer, at the farmers market \(or farm\), on market day.
 Eventually, we plan to offer delivery in some markets, and eventually, to all markets.
-For now, though, you pick up your order at market.
+For now, though, you pick up your order at market \(or the farm if that farm offers it\).

 #### What are the payment options?